-Saying grace is an old Christian tradition where a short prayer is said before and / or after a meal; it’s meant to sanctify a meal and then offer thanks up to the deity of their choice afterwards.
+Saying grace is an old Christian tradition where a short prayer is said before and / or after a meal; it’s meant to sanctify the food and then offer thanks up to the deity of your choice.

-Well, I’m not averse to saying thank you for a decent meal, but I’ll usually show my appreciation to the chef, or just frequent the restaurant again and tip well.
-Being an atheist, I don’t subscribe – as you can imagine – to the need of thanking a being that I don’t believe exists – what would, after all, be the point?
-And as for sanctifying my meal; washing and cooking the food sanctifies it in my house, as that’s what keeps the germs away.
+I’m not averse to saying thank you for a decent meal, but I’ll usually express my appreciation to the chef, or just frequent the restaurant again and tip well.
+Washing and cooking the food sanctifies it in my house, as that’s what keeps the germs away.
 A blessing is not getting food poisoning.

 The Alliance representative hasn’t yet spoken publicly about this, and good for her; she shouldn’t have to.
-In an ideal world, each person’s religious faith – or lack thereof – would be a matter entirely for themselves, and she shouldn’t need to comment; what is there to talk about?
+In an ideal world, each person’s religious faith – or lack thereof – would be a matter entirely for themselves, and she shouldn’t need to comment.
 It wasn’t a religious event, although people of faith were attending, and there was no derogatory commentary about religion being made.

 Free Presbyterian minister Rev David McLaughlin said that he will be contacting the Alliance Party to express his “extreme displeasure” at the Lord Mayor’s actions.
 I hope they laugh him out of the room, but not before reminding him that he’s a minister of a church!
 What was stopping him asking the people at his table if they wanted to say grace, and leading anyone who wanted to join in?

 Having a faith forced on you by someone else is repugnant and immoral, and little gestures of clear-mindedness, like the one shown here by the new Lord Mayor, is a step in the right direction.
-In a country cleaved in two by religious hatred and sectarianism, it’s refreshing to know that people are putting country before faith and showing what a new vision of their culture could look like; an open, tolerant, plural society that allows people to worship privately and say grace if they so wish, but not forcing anyone to take part, and not – I repeat, not – making it a part of the prevailing politic winds of the day.
+In a country cleaved in two by religious hatred and sectarianism, it’s refreshing to know that people are putting country before faith and showing what a new vision of their culture could look like.
+It would be an open, tolerant society that allows people to worship privately.
+People would not be forced to say grace, but could if they wished it; it should never, ever be a part of society’s laws or prevailing politic winds.

 I applaud Nuala McAllister for her actions, as well as for her class; she hasn’t been demeaning, arrogant, or rude.
 She has merely got on with the job and shown herself as – rightly – above other peoples’ petty rivalries.
 Good on her.